HAFSAABDULLAHINOOR/covid-19-portfolio-projects/README.md

-THIS IS A GUIDED PROJECT BY ALEX THE ANALYST

-In this project i used excel to analyse the data and mssql server to write my codes I combined 2 dataset covid_deaths and covid_vaccination in excel and used the combined dataset covid_deaths to write my codes in mssql skills used include;
+COVID-PORTFOLIO-PROJECT

+This project  dataset is used to analyse the  global data about covid_19 patients.
+This project uses two dataset CovidDeaths.xlsx and CovidVaccinations.xlsx which have been cleaned in excel and loaded to mssql for data exploration.
+The files used include;

+CovidDeaths.xlsx- the dataset contains information on Covid-19 deaths worldwide

+CovidVaccinations.xlsx - the dataset contains information on Covid-19 vaccinations worldwide

+Data Exploration.sql - the SQL code used to explore the data in the database

+Query For Tableau Visualization.sql - the SQL code used to visualize the dataset after exploration.

+skills used include;
 JOINS, AGGREGATE FUNCTIONS, CTE'S, WINDOWS FUNCTIONS, TEMP TABLES, CONVERTING DATATYPES, CREATING VIEWS